Medically reviewed by Kristin Hall, FNP

 Once inserted, spermicide is only effective for about one hour, so if you’re going for a marathon night, you’ll need to add more.

 Most spermicides lose effectiveness after one hour.
-But, according to the Mayo Clinic, it’s important the product remains in your vagina for at least six hours after sex.
+But, according to Planned Parenthood, it’s important the product remains in your vagina for at least six hours after sex.
 After the six hours pass, there’s no reason to douche or otherwise clean the spermicide out — the vagina is a self-cleaning organ.